mnishiguchi/CriminalIntent2/_notebook/toolbar.md

 - Added to Android as of Android 5.0 (Lollipop)
 - Back-ported to the `AppCompat` library
 - The top-right area of the toolbar is reserved for the toolbar's menu
+- More flexible than older Android's Action Bar
+    - Can be manually included as a normal view in a activity / fragment
+    - multiple toolbars on the screen at the same time
+    - can place Views inside of the toolbar
+    - can adjust  the height of the toolbar
+    - etc

+==

 ## Requirements

 - Add `AppCompat` to the project as a dependency
 - Use one of the AppCompat themes
 - Ensure that all activities are a subclass of AppCompatActivity

+==

 ## the AppCompat themes
 - the AppCompat library comes with three themes: